|National motto: ...|

 It had also lost territory to Montrei.
 For about a decade after the Mejican Civil War, Montrei had simply been a state within Alta California, and the city of Montrei (then called Monterey), had once been the provincial capital.
-When fighting with Tejas began soon after independence of both countries, Montrei began to revolt and Alta California, seeing Tejas as the more important enemy, signed in 1858 the "Tratado de San Carlos" - Treaty of San Carlos, written in both Castillian and Montreiano (Called "Tratao de San Carlos" in Montrei), which released Montrei from Alta California, giving it independence.
+When fighting with Tejas began soon after independence of both countries, Montrei began to revolt and Alta California, seeing Tejas as the more important enemy, signed in 1851 the "Tratado de San Carlos" - Treaty of San Carlos, written in both Castillian and Montreiano (Called "Tratao de San Carlos" in Montrei), which released Montrei from Alta California, giving it independence.
 Alta California did not realize what it had lost, thinking the region was impassible mountains, a swampy valley, and coastal valleys full of swampland.
-The region that Montrei now claims was later found to be perfect for farming, and the mountains full of precious minerals and metals.
+The region that Montrei now claims was soon found to be perfect for farming, and the mountains full of precious minerals and metals.

 Alta California's domain is quite large, however most of it is desert or mountainous, save for the northwestern part of the nation which is rainy, moist, and has endless forests.
-Alta California has not learned to exploit its riches, which include lumber, minerals and metals, oil (which is known to be found off the coast), and agricultural lands, due to the extensive militarization Alta California has experienced ever since fighting with Tejas had begun.
+Alta California has not been able to fully exploit its riches, which include lumber, minerals and metals, oil (which is known to be found off the coast), and agricultural lands, due to the extensive militarization Alta California has experienced ever since fighting with Tejas had begun.

 Alta California has also been fighting with Mormon rebels in an area the rebels have named "Deseret".
 For most of the time fighting there has occurred, rebels have pitted Tejas and Alta California against each other.
 With Tejas hostilities ended, the rebels have begun making direct attacks on Alta California military.
 Deseret has become Alta California's main priority militarily.